-For the 3rd time today, you’ve dialled your doctor only to realize the contractions were nothing but a false alarm.
+For the 3rd time today, you’ve dialed your doctor only to realize the contractions were nothing but a false alarm.
 Most pregnant mothers experience what are called the notorious ‘Braxton Hicks’ contractions during their 30th week of pregnancy.
 Although they cause you discomfort, these contractions are your body’s way of warming up for the main event.
-Not all women experience false contractions during pregnancy; some undergo true labour pain directly on their big day with nothing to prepare them for it.
+Not all women experience false contractions during pregnancy; some undergo true labor pain directly on their big day with nothing to prepare them for it.

 Read the signs below to know for sure so you don’t cry wolf the next time those Braxton Hicks kick in.
 Besides, you’ll be keeping your healthcare provider from having to make another late-night excursion.